Roger Bresnahan: Chicago Cubs (1913–1915)

+Later career

+As the rival Federal League collapsed and the Cubs merged with the Chicago Whales of the Federal League, the Cubs decided to replace Bresnahan with Whales manager Joe Tinker.

 The Cubs paid Bresnahan for the remaining two years on his contract and aided Bresnahan in purchasing the Toledo Mud Hens, then in the American Association, in 1916.
 The club had moved to Cleveland to block the Federal League from placing a team there, but returned to Toledo under Bresnahan's control.
 Bresnahan played for the team until 1918, when he announced his retirement.
 He played for a semi-professional team in 1919, and appeared in five games for the Mud Hens in 1921.
 Bresnahan worked to add lights to Toledo's stadium, so that they could play night games.

 Bresnahan sold the Mud Hens before the 1924 season.
 McGraw then hired Bresnahan as a coach for the Giants, a position he held from 1925 through 1928.
 He coached for the Detroit Tigers in 1930 and 1931.

 Post-baseball career

 During the offseasons, Bresnahan returned to Toledo.
 He worked as a hotel detective at the Boody House, which he later purchased.
 Bresnahan lost much of his money in the stock market crash of 1929.
 He worked as a manual laborer, as a guard at the Toledo Workhouse, and as a salesman for Toledo's Buckeye Brewing Company.

 Bresnahan ran for sheriff of Lucas County as a member of the Democratic Party in 1932.
 He lost, and endorsed the victorious candidate in his reelection bid two years later.
 Bresnahan ran for county commissioner in 1944, winning the Democratic Party nomination, but losing in the general election by a few hundred votes out of 140,000 votes cast.

-Bresnahan died of a heart attack at his home in Toledo on December 4, 1944 at the age of 65.
+Bresnahan died of a heart attack at his home in Toledo on December 4, 1944, at the age of 65.
 He was survived by his wife, Gertrude, and his daughter, Marian.
 He was buried in Calvary Cemetery in Toledo.